Discovery and Scripps seek to tie up in $12 billion TV deal

 Discovery Communications will buy Scripps Networks for close to $12 billion, tying together two powerful stables of TV shows ranging from Animal Planet to the Food Network.

-The deal, announced Monday, puts the combined company in a stronger position to draw more women viewers and to navigate an increasingly chaotic entertainment landscape, where cable companies and streaming services like Netflix and Hulu fight for eyes.
+The deal, announced Monday, puts the combined company in a strong position to draw more women viewers.

 The transaction is valued at $90 per share, about a 4 percent premium to Scripps' Friday closing price of $86.91.
 The per-share price includes $63 per share in cash and $27 per share in Discovery's Class C shares.
 The transaction also includes approximately $2.7 billion in Scripps' debt.